Doves In Patio Covering

 I am somewhat clueless about this which will help you understand the sob story.

 We put all/any cats inside and put baby #1 up away from the nest.
 Went to work.

 Got a call from 16 yr old daughter #1 who saw the bird on the ground.

 After much confusion, I found out it was baby #2 (OMG!)
 Came home and removed the living baby back to the nest.

 It was breathing but very traumatized.
-The parents who witnessed me putting him/her back on the nest position, quickly
+The parents who witnessed me putting him/her back in the nest position quickly flew off.

 One eventually made it to the nest and, ultimately, started feeding my baby!!!!

-The parents DID look upon the drier fluf more curiously, however, they are very tolerant and accepting birds.
+The parents DID look upon the drier fluff more curiously, however, they are very tolerant and accepting birds.